KurtJacobson/LinuxCNC-Logos/StandardTux/README.md

 # LinuxCNC Tux Logo

-These are high quality vector versions of the traditinal LinuxCNC logo.
+These are high quality vector versions of the traditional LinuxCNC logo.

 ![LinuxCNC Tux](linux_logo.png)